lifelib-dev/lifelib/README.rst

 What is lifelib?
 -------------------

-**lifelib** is a collection of open-source life actuarial models. lifelib includes a variety of models, with sample scripts and Jupyter notebooks to demonstrate how to use the models.
+**lifelib** is a collection of open-source life actuarial models written in Python. lifelib includes a variety of models, with sample scripts and Jupyter notebooks that demonstrate how to use the models.

 Visit https://lifelib.io for more information!

 What for?
 ---------